canjs/can-route/doc/can-route.md

 ```
 @codepen

-Default values can be added to a route:
+Default values can be added to a route, this is the second argument passed into [can-route.register]:

 ```html
 <mock-url></mock-url>